FjellOverflow/nordlys/src/content/posts/writing-content.md

   canonicalURL?: string // meta
-  openGraphImage?: string | HTMLAttributes<'img'> // either URL to image in public folder or local asset tags?: string[] // defaults to []
+  openGraphImage?: string | HTMLAttributes<'img'> // either URL to image in public folder or local asset tags?: string[] // defaults to [] showToC?: boolean // show a Table of Contents, defaults to true }
-}
 ```